2018 San Francisco 49ers season: Week 3: at Kansas City Chiefs

 These two teams would meet again the following season in Super Bowl LIV, with the 49ers falling short 31–20.

 Week 4: at Los Angeles Chargers

 The first post-Garoppolo game of the season was a surprisingly competitive game, mostly due to safety Antone Exum getting a pick-six in the first quarter, but the 49ers still lost 29–27 and dropped to 1–3 on the season and 0–1 after Garoppolo's injury.

 Week 5: vs. Arizona Cardinals

-Playing a winless Cardinals team desperately seeking a win, the 49ers held rookie QB Josh Rosen in check, but were hurt by five offensive turnovers, one of which resulted in a defensive touchdown for Arizona.
-The 49ers drop to 1–4 (0–2 since Garoppolo's injury) heading into a Monday Night road game against the Packers.
+Playing a winless Cardinals team desperately seeking a win, the 49ers held rookie quarterback Josh Rosen in check, but were hurt by five offensive turnovers, one of which resulted in a defensive touchdown for Arizona.
+The 49ers dropped to 1–4 (0–2 since Garoppolo's injury) heading into a Monday Night road game against the Packers.

 Week 6: at Green Bay Packers

 The 49ers held a 30–23 lead in the final three minutes, but Aaron Rodgers threw a touchdown pass to Davante Adams to tie the game with less than 2 minutes left.
 On the 49ers' next drive, a critical C. J. Beathard interception plus an illegal contact penalty on Richard Sherman in the final minute led to a 27-yard game-winning field goal by Mason Crosby to send the 49ers to a 33–30 loss and a 1–5 record heading into next week's home game against the undefeated Rams.